Lifelong Reinforcement Learning with Modulating Masks: Environments

 \subsection{CT-graph}

-The configurable tree graph (CT-graph) \cite{soltoggio2019ctgraph} is a sparse reward, discrete action space environment.
+The configurable tree graph (CT-graph) \citep{soltoggio2019ctgraph, soltoggio2023ctgraph} is a sparse reward, discrete action space environment with configurable parameters that define the search space.
 The environment is represented as a graph, where each node is a state represented as a $12 \times 12$ gray scale image.
 There exist a number of state/node types in the environment, which are start (H), wait (W), decision (D), end/leaf (E), and fail (F) state.
 Each environment instance contains one home state, one fail states, and a number of wait, decision and end states.
 The goal of an agent is to navigate from the home state to one of the end states designated as the goal --- the agent receives a reward of 1 when it enters the goal state, but 0 at every other time step.
 If the agent takes an incorrect action in any state, the agent transitions to the fail state, after which an environment reset takes it back to the home state.

 The size and complexity (search space) of each environment (graph) instance is determined by a set of configuration parameters --- hence the term "configurable in the name".
 Two majors parameters in the CT-graph are the branch $b$ and depth $d$ that defines the branch (i.e., the width or number of decision actions at a decision state) and depth (i.e., the length) of the instantiated graph.
 The combination of the $b$ and $d$ determine how many end states exist in a each environment instance.
 Also, $b$ determines the action space of an instance --- defined as $b + 1$.
+The search space grow exponentially as $b$ and $d$ increase.
+Thus, the benchmark can be set up to the appropriate complexity to test the limits of RL algorithms.

 A task is defined by setting one of the leaf states as a desired goal state that can be reached only via one trajectory.

 For the \emph{CT8} curriculum, a graph instance with parameter $b=2$ and $d=3$ was employed --- $2^3$ end states.
 The 8 tasks comprise of each end state designated as the goal/reward location per task.
 For the \emph{CT12} curriculum, two graph instances with 4 ($b=2$ and $d=2$) and 8 ($b=2$ and $d=2$) different end/reward states were combined.
 Additionally, the $8$-task graph has a longer path to the reward that introduces variations in both the transition and reward functions.
 The \emph{CT12} curriculum was based on an interleave of the tasks from both graph instances (i.e., task 1 in 4-tasks, task 1 in 8-tasks, task 2 in 4-tasks, task 2 in 8-tasks, task 3 in 4-tasks, and so on).
 See Figure \ref{fig:ct-graphs} for a graphical representation of the 8-tasks and 4-tasks CT-graph.
 Lastly, the \emph{CT8 multi depth} curriculum was composed of the first two end/goal states in each of the following graph instance: (i) $b=2$ and $d=2$, (ii) $b=2$ and $d=3$, (iii) $b=2, d=4$, (iv) $b=2, d=5$.